eco32i/ngs/README.rst

 Deployment
 ===========

-The recommended way to deploy CuffBase is to setup Apache2 or Gunicorn behind Nginx server.
+The recommended way to deploy CuffBase is to setup mod_wsgi in Apache2 or Gunicorn behind Nginx server.
+See ngs/settings.py file for the settings that need to be configured.

 Qiuck start
 ============